-A+ World Academy is looking for an adventurous student who is excited about exploring the world and is committed to global citizenship and personal growth.
+A+ World Academy is looking for mature and adventurous students who are excited about exploring the world and who will take on challenges in order to grow and develop.
 Students must be academically strong in order to meet the demands of our rigorous curriculum.
 Students must also have a good command of English (listening, speaking, reading and writing).

 What are the ages of students who attend A+ World Academy?

 No, you do not need any sailing experience in order to be accepted at A+ World Academy.

 Does A+ World Academy offer a diverse student community?

 Yes, we recruit students from around the world.
 Typically the largest nationality is Norwegian and in the first years of our school we’ve had students from Mexico, Colombia, Canada, USA, United Kingdom, Spain, Hong Kong, China, Germany and Switzerland.